easybuilders/easybuild/docs/Configuration.rst

 List of used configuration files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The set of configuration files that will be used by EasyBuild is determined in the following order of preference:
+The list of configuration files that will be used by EasyBuild is determined in the following order of preference:

 * the path(s) specified via the **command line argument** ``--configfiles``
 * the path(s) specified via the ``$EASYBUILD_CONFIGFILES`` **environment variable**